MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 ### Known limitations
 This is a list of the known limitations of the current version of the Global Secure Access client.

 - **Secure DNS**: Secure DNS in its different versions (DNS over HTTPS, DNS over TLS, DNSSEC) is currently not supported.
 For the client to work correctly and acquire network traffic, Secure DNS must be disabled.
-To disable DNS, see [Disable DNS over HTTPS](troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md#disable-dns-over-https).
+To disable DNS, see [DNS over HTTPS not supported](troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md#dns-over-https-not-supported).
 - **DNS over TCP**: DNS uses port 53 UDP for name resolution.
 Some browsers have their own DNS client that also supports port 53 TCP.
 Currently the client doesn't support DNS port 53 TCP.
 As a mitigation, disable the browser's DNS client by setting the following registry values:
     - **Edge**
     ``[HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge]